lynnfaraday/aresmush.com/_root/tutorials/config/login.md

 ## Terms of Service

 By default, the game will present a Terms of Service file to new users.
+You can disable this by setting `use_terms_of_service`, as explained below.

 > **Tip:** If your TOS is long, it's recommended that you just link to a wiki/web page rather than spamming new players with a giant wall of text.